-Also of some interest is the presence of wall trench structures at the main plantation settlement.
+Also of some interest is the presence of clay floors, storage pits, and wall trench structures at the main plantation settlement.
 This indicates that enslaved African Americans working in the yards of the main settlement were housed like those laboring in the fields and, at least in terms of housing, were shown no favoritism.